la-haute-societe/craft-restrict-asset-delete/README.md

 ### Using Composer

   - Install with Composer from your project directory: `composer require la-haute-societe/craft-restrict-asset-delete`
-  - In the Craft Control Panel, go to Settings → Plugins and click the **Install** button for Elasticsearch.
+  - In the Craft Control Panel, go to Settings → Plugins and click the **Install** button for Restrict Asset Delete.

 ## Restrict Asset Delete Overview